 This course applies the foundational knowledge learned in the periodontics preclinical curriculum by introducing the beginning student to diagnosis and treatment of gingival and periodontal diseases and the evaluation of initial therapy and continuing supportive periodontal therapy on assigned patients.
 DEN 7835L is a prerequisite course.

 DEN7846L – Clinical Prosthodontics 2 (3)

 This course applies the foundation knowledge learned in the prosthodontic preclinical curriculum by introducing the beginning student to the restoration and replacement of missing teeth by prosthodontic techniques.

 DEN8263 – Advanced Oral Medicine and Clinical Pharmacology (1)

-This course is designed to enhance students’ competency in assessment and management of medically complex patients.
-Using a case-based approach, student will independently assess the medical and dental aspects of selected patients, review medications, potential drug interactions and generate mock prescriptions.
-Competency assessment will include student presentations of case reviews to peers and faculty group leaders.
-This advanced course builds on foundation knowledge gained from courses DEN6262, Principles of Pharmacology, and DEN6260, Oral Medicine.
+This course is designed to deepen students’ ability in the assessment and management of medically complex patients.
+Using a case-based approach, students will independently assess the medical and dental aspects of selected patients, review medications, potential drug interactions and generate mock prescriptions to peers and faculty group leaders.

 Comprehensive oral diagnostic science subject matter requiring problem-solving strategies; integration of oral medicine, oral pathology and oral radiology disciplines.